ajordana/zoo-rob/README.md

 This benchmark can running into determinism issues related to GPU when running CubeRotation and Humaniod tasks (They are contact rich).

-This is the result I get from running cube rotation on a CPU:
+This is the result I get when running cube rotation on a CPU:
   0%|          | 1/200 [00:41<2:18:06, 41.64s/it]
 🔥 best index:34
 🔥 best cost:0.22673562169075012